-Ideally, the goal of the Refugee Convention should be to provide surrogate national protection to persons whose own country is unable or unwilling to protect them from the risk of being persecuted there.8 To that extent, the duty to consider risk in each country of which the applicant is a national and to recognise status only if a relevant risk is found in each of them is thus mandatory.9
+Ideally, the goal of the Refugee Convention should be to provide surrogate national protection to persons whose own country is unable or unwilling to protect them from the risk of being persecuted there.
+To that extent, the duty to consider risk in each nation of which the claimant is a citizen and to recognize status only if a relevant risk is found in each of them is thus mandatory.

 There still persists great confusion as to the status of the Rohingya Muslims.
 Essentially, at present they constitute a class of stateless citizenry, because of the Burmese Citizenship Law of 1982.
 Notably, the Rohingyas were recognised as citizens post Burma's independence; it is only after the military takeover that they were stripped off of their citizenship rights.
-This, it is argued, is against Article 15 of the Universal Declaration of Human Rights, and violates the principle that a state should grant its nationality to a person born in its territory.
+This, it is argued, is against Article 15 of the Universal Declaration of Human Rights, and violates the principle that a nation should grant its citizenship to a person born in its region or territory.
 On account of being deemed as stateless, Rohingyas cannot afford any protest against discrimination being done by national authorities and lack access to identity, education, movement and employment.
-11

 As a consequence, most of the Rohingya Muslims try migrating to the neighbouring state of Bangladesh.
 Notably, immediate neighbours such as Bangladesh has at many instances forcibly deported the Rohingyas by using excessive force.
-The plan of the Bangladesh government to "relocate tens of thousands of Rohingya refugees to a remote island that appeared only eight years ago, and floods at high tide, threatens to trigger a humanitarian catastrophe."
-What is more deplorable, is the lack of interest shown by the West in addressing the 'crimes against humanity' in Myanmar.
+The plan of the Bangladesh government to "rearrange tens of thousands of Rohingya refugees to an isolated island that appeared only eight years ago, and floods and downpours at high tide, threatens to prompt a philanthropic devastation."
+What is more deplorable, is the lack of interest shown by the West